initialed85/dinosaur/README.md

 # dinosaur

-A game about writing code like a dinosaur
+A training tool that gets you to write code like a dinosaur.

 ## Concept

-- User picks a language (presently only Go is supported)
+- User picks a language
 - User is presented w/ 2 panes; editor and live feed to their code being executed
-- User makes changes to get code doing what it should do
+- User makes changes to code to achieve some goal

 ## Ideas

-Not actually sure what the challenges will be yet; I'm thinking multiplayer (e.g sockets) type things; e.g.:
+I don't really know what the goals will be yet, but I'm thinking about about multiplayer challenges- something like:

 - Two players need to exchange some messages with each other
 - Two players need to complete a set of calculations (over a series of messages) and each player can only see the odd or even half of the